syncfusion-content/wpf-docs/wpf/SfDataGrid/Row-Height-Customization.md

 _AutoRowHeight_

-> _Note: If the InvalidateMeasuerInfo method is not called, grid does not refresh automatically.
-You need to explicitly refresh the grid though this method._
+> Note: If the InvalidateMeasuerInfo method is not called, grid does not refresh automatically.
+You need to explicitly refresh the grid though this method.

-### How to customize the Height of the TableSummaryRow control
+## How to customize the Height of the TableSummaryRow control

 The SfDataGrid control provides support to customize the height of the Table summary row.
 By utilizing the QueryRowHeight event, you can check whether the RowIndex is a table summary index from the QueryRowHeightEventArgs by using helper method IsTableSummaryIndex in GridIndexResolver class.
 You can refer to the following link to get more [resolver](http://help.syncfusion.com/ug/wpf/default.htm) methods of the SfDataGrid.

-> _Note: Need to use the namespace Syncfusion.UI.Xaml.Grid.Helper._
+> Note: Need to use the namespace Syncfusion.UI.Xaml.Grid.Helper.

 The following code example explains you how to customize the Height of TableSummaryRow control in the QueryRowHeight event.

 {% highlight C# %}

-[C#]